jezcope/librarycarpentry-website/lessons.md

 1. Develop the initial content on github using the [lesson template][]
 2. Introduce yourself and the lesson on our [gitter channel][] — there may well be willing volunteers to help with the content
 3. Teach the lesson, collect feedback & improve the content
-4. Propose your lesson for the incubator by making a pull request (PR) against [the Library Carpentry website][website], adding a link to your lesson repository as an alpha lesson
+4. Propose your lesson for the incubator by making a pull request (PR) against [the Library Carpentry website][website], adding a link to your lesson repository as an *alpha* lesson
-5. The community will discuss the PR, make suggestions and either merge or close the PR
+5. Discuss the lesson with the community and if necessary offer suggestions on how to improve the lesson; if the lesson is considered suitable material for the Library Carpentry curriculum a website maintainer will merge your PR into the main site
 6. You and others will teach the lesson, collect feedback & improve the content
-7. Propose your lesson for beta/core by making a pull request against [the Library Carpentry website][website], updating the status of your lessen
+7. Propose your lesson for beta/core by making a pull request against [the Library Carpentry website][website], updating the status of your lesson
-8. The community will discuss the PR, make suggestions and either merge or close the PR
+8. Discuss the lesson further with the community; when the lesson is ready, a website maintainer will merge your PR
 9. Congratulations!
 Your lesson is now part of core LC

 [lesson template]: https://github.com/swcarpentry/lesson-example